 3.7 GREENHOUSE GAS EMISSIONS

-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Incorporated 1 a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
-V b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the V emissions of greenhouse gases?
+a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?

+b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?